-Enduring powers of attorney are legal documents that let a person appoint someone else to make decisions for them.
+This is a legal document that lets a person appoint someone else to make decisions for them while they are alive.

-The powers ‘endure’ which means they continue if, and when, the person who made the appointment is unable to make decisions about matters.
+The powers ‘endure’ which means they continue unless revoked, until the death of the person who made the appointment, whether they are capable or incapable of making decisions about matters.

 Being able to appoint substitute decision makers helps individuals plan for: